lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

 The local universe
 ---------
-2021-02-01
+2021-02-01 -> 2021-02-18

 During development, I found myself needing to test things a lot, and I needed a way for the installer to use my local planets, as publishing a planet every time I wanted to do a test would have been very cumbersome.

-As a result, the planet installer now has a local universe option.
+As a result, the planet installer can use the [local universe](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#local-universe) as a cache.

-The **local universe** is a directory which contains the universe that you might use locally.

 The main idea is that instead of looking for planets in the web, which takes some time due to the http request trip, our **planet installer** searches first for planets in the **local universe** if any.